-Consider pairing or grouping students in threes while they play so they can chat, ask questions, and tap one another as research partners.
+Consider pairing or grouping students in threes while they play so that they can chat, ask questions, and tap one another as research partners.
 Have them rotate through roles as they play the game.
-One plays, and the others record confusing concepts on-screen or new vocabulary like "What's an amendment?"
-Students could also research new Supreme Court cases and create a version of the game offline that can be played by the whole class, giving each a chance to play roles like plaintiff, defense, judge, and jury.
+One plays, and the others record confusing concepts or new vocabulary for later research.
+Students could also research new Supreme Court cases and create a version of the game offline that can be played by the whole class, giving each a chance to play the roles of plaintiff, defense, and justice.

 Don't miss the opportunity to browse the iCivics Impact Competition, where players can apply points earned during several iCivics games to support social impact projects from youth around the world.
 Longer term, consider having students create and submit a project of their own!Continue reading Show less

 Argument Wars is an iCIvics game for the web, iOS, and Android.
 It uses a card game motif to give students a basic introduction to the constitutional arguments behind some important historical U.S. Supreme Court cases.
 Students choose one of the sides in each case and argue that position using some of the same arguments that were actually made, using their critical thinking skills to choose wisely.
 The side that makes the best case wins the game.

 - In Re Gault

 - Miranda v.
 Arizona

 - New Jersey v.
 T.L.O.

 Students choose the game difficulty and the appearance of their lawyer, and then select one of the nine cases to argue and which side they'll argue.
 The chief justice asks which amendment or part of the U.S. Constitution underpins the case, and students choose from a few options described in plain English.
 A correct choice scores points.
 Students can only read through the opening statements from both lawyers (there are no choices there), but then players have four rounds to convince the justices of their side.
 They support their arguments by playing the strongest cards (and scoring more points than their opponent).